TobyMaxham/yuttamf/README.md

 $ composer require tobymaxham/yuttamf "dev-master"
 ```

-At the current revision you have to set your `minimum-stability` to `dev`.
 With this command Yutta and all required dependencies will be installed.
 For a list of all dependencies please scroll down.